huangyh09/brie/doc/manual.rst

 ::

-  brie-event-filter -a AS_events/SE.gff3 -anno_ref gencode.vM12.annotation.gtf -r GRCm38.p5.genome.fa
+  brie-event-filter -a AS_events/SE.gff3 --anno_ref=gencode.vM12.annotation.gtf -r GRCm38.p5.genome.fa

 Then you will find an output file as ``AS_events/SE.gold.gff3``, which only contains splicing events passing the following constrains: